keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

     discovery: ""
     secureCookie: false
     trustProxy: ""
+    baseUrl: ""
+    clientID: ""
+    clientSecret: ""
+    IDTokenAlg: ""
+    userIdentifier: ""
 ```

+- `baseUrl` - URL of the bridge (e.g. `http://localhost:3000` or `https://myBridgeInstallation.com`).
+- `discovery` - Discovery URL of the identity provider (e.g. https://api.login.yahoo.com/.well-known/openid-configuration).
+- `clientID` - Client ID, provided by the identity provider.
+- `clientSecret` (optional) - Client secret, provided by the identity provider.
+- `IDTokenAlg` (optional) - Algorithm that is used to verify the ID token (e.g. `ES256`).
+Default is `RS256`.
+- `userIdentifier` (optional) - The property of the ID token that identifies the user.
+Default is `name` and fallback to `nickname`, `preferred_username` and `email`.

-## Authentication flow with OAuth service
+## Authentication flow with the identity provider

-The following diagram shows the expected authentication flow with a custom OAuth service that follows the implementation details explained below.
+The following diagram shows the expected authentication flow with a custom identity provider that follows the implementation details explained below.

 {{< popup_image
 link="./assets/oauth-flow.png"
-caption="Authentication flow with OAuth service" width="800px">}}
+caption="Authentication flow with OpenID provider" width="800px">}}

-Keptn Bridge should check the existence of OAuth service and also validate responses obtained from it.
-For example, next are requests and responses the Keptn Bridge can expect from OAuth service.
+Keptn Bridge should check the existence of the identity provider and also validate responses obtained from it.
+For example, next are requests and responses the Keptn Bridge can expect from the identity provider.

-*To obtain authorization request:*
+*To obtain discovery request:*

 ```
 Request :

-   Get <OAuth_Service>/authorization
+   Get <identity_provider>/.well-known/openid-configuration

 Response :

   {
-   "location": <authorization_request>
+   "issuer": <issuer>,
+   "authorization_endpoint": <authorization_endpoint>,
+   "token_endpoint": <token_endpoint>,
+   "jwks_uri": <jwks_endpoint>,
+   "end_session_endpoint": <end_session_endpoint>
   }
 ```